-4.4 J une 30, 2019 une 30, 2018 (as Restated) Change % Change (in thousands) Current Assets Capital Assets, Net Other Noncurrent Assets \$ 34,459 399,867 69,928 \$ 27,122 356,301 68,362 \$ 7,337 43,566 1,566 27.05% 12.23% 2.29% Total Assets 504,254 451,785 52,469 11.61% Total Deferred Outflows of Resources 8,236 5,227 3,009 57.57% Other Current Liabilities Long-Term Liabilities, Net 14,733 145,098 9,153 149,519 5,580 (4,421) 60.96% -2.96% Total Liabilities 159,831 158,672 1,159 0.73% Total Deferred Inflows of Resources 9,423 7,248 2,175 30.01% Total Net Position \$ 343,236 \$ 291,092 \$ 52,144 17.91%
+(in the consende) Jun e 30, 2020 June e 30, 2019 Change % Change (in thousands) Current Assets Capital Assets, Net Other Noncurrent Assets \$ 21,396 464,086 53,541 \$ 34,459 399,867 69,928 \$ (13,063) 64,219 (16,387) -37.91% 16.06% -23.43% Total Assets 539,023 504,254 34,769 6.90% Total Deferred Outflows of Resources 8,411 8,236 175 2.12% Other Current Liabilities Long-Term Liabilities, Net 9,680 139,201 14,733 145,098 - (5,053) (5,897) -34.30% -4.06% Total Liabilities 148,881 159,831 (10,950) -6.85% Total Deferred Inflows of Resources 7,569 9,423 (1,854) -19.68% Total Net Position \$ 390,984 \$ 343,236 \$ 47,748 13.91%

-The change in current assets is primarily due to an increase in short-term investments.
-This increase is the result of increased cash provided by operating activities as compared to the prior year that was invested for a higher rate of return.
-The change in capital assets, representing the single largest dollar value change in assets, is a result of capital expansion plan spending including the completion of the container yard expansion project which was designed as part of a master plan for the updated container operations as well as the acceptance of two of the three new container cranes, offset by continued depreciation charges.
-The increase in current liabilities represents an increase in payables at year end due to timing differences of purchases of certain supplies, materials, and services as compared to the prior year and a resulting increase in accruals.
-The reduction in long-term liabilities represents the regularly scheduled debt service payments on the outstanding capital lease and bonds, as well as a reduction in the net OPEB liability, offset by an increase in the net pension liability.
+The change in current assets is primarily due to a decrease in short-term investments.
+This decrease is the result of increased cash spending in relation to the Authority's capital expansion programs.
+The change in capital assets, representing the single largest dollar value change in assets, is a result of capital expansion master plan spending for the updated container operations in the Port of Wilmington to include the completion of the Berth 7 Upgrade, Container Reefer Yard Expansion, Phase 2 of the Turning Basin Expansion, acceptance of the third of three new neo-Panamax container cranes as well as a new crane delivered for the Port of Morehead City, all offset by continued depreciation charges.
+Other Noncurrent Assets decreased primarily in the cash and investments held by the Authority as spending in the capital expansion plan increased.
+The decrease in current liabilities represents a decrease in payables at year end due to timing differences of purchases of certain supplies, materials, and services as compared to the prior year and a resulting decrease in large construction contract accruals given that a number of the significant projects were completed prior to June 30.
+The reduction in long-term liabilities represents the regularly scheduled debt service payments on the outstanding capital lease and bonds, offset by an increase in the net pension and OPEB liabilities.
 The changes in deferred outflows of resources, deferred inflows of resources, net pension liability, and net OPEB liability are due to valuation changes as determined by the plans' actuaries.
 Refer to Notes 12 and 13 for additional information regarding the Authority's participation in the TSERS and OPEB plans, respectively.

 The Authority's net position is divided into five categories.
 The first, net investment in capital assets, represents the Authority's equity position with regards to property, facilities, and equipment.
 The second category is restricted by external funding sources to expenditure for capital projects.
 The third category is restricted for debt service payments as required by debt agreements.
 The fourth category is restricted for use by other third parties.
 The final category is that of unrestricted which is available for any lawful purpose of the Authority.
-The following exhibit analyzes the Authority's net position category mix for the periods ended June 30, 2019 and 2018, respectively.
+The following exhibit analyzes the Authority's net position category mix for the periods ended June 30, 2020 and 2019, respectively.
 Significant changes, as noted above, are the result of increases to capital assets as the Authority invests in its capital expansion program (net investment in capital assets) and increases in investments due to cash flows from operations (unrestricted).